adamyodinsky/data_downloader/README.md

 POSTGRES_PASSWORD: <str>
 ```

+Note: [config.yaml](./config.yaml) is an example with a configuration for local usage.

 ## 1.6.
 Makefile

+A make-file that contains shortcuts for useful commands within the context of the project.

 - `db-up` Spin up the database containers ("pgadmin" and "timescale") using docker-compose.
 - `db-down` Remove the database containers and networks using docker-compose.